matteozullo/bilinguals/README.md

 # Replication code for "Complementaries of Language and Non-Language Skills: Accumulation and Returns Effects"

-This is the code repository for the Bilinguals Project over the span of 15 years: from 2005 to 2019.
-The R-code consists of 4 parts.
-The first file is a sparce principal component analysis (SPCA).
-The second and third files consist of data processing script and three-way matching algorithm.
-The fourth file includes regression adjustments and Oaxaca-Blinder wage gap decomposition.
-The data is retrived from
+This is the code repository for the Bilinguals Project.
+The R-code consists of four files: i) the Sparse Principal Component Analysis (SPCA); ii) preprocessing file for the Census data; iii) the three-way matching implementation; and iv) regression analysis and decomposition.

+## Data sources
+Data is obtained from two data sources:
+- Census data: from Integrated Public Use Microdata Series (IPUMS) [doi:10.18128/D010.V8.0]([doi:10.18128/D010.V8.0).
+The following variables have been obtained for years 2005-2019: YEAR, SAMPLE, SERIAL, CBSERIAL, HHWT, CLUSTER, REGION, STATEFIP, METRO, STRATA, GQ, PERNUM, PERWT, SEX, AGE, MARST, BIRTHYR, RACE, RACED, HISPAN, HISPAND, BPL, BPLD, CITIZEN, YRIMMIG, YRSUSA1, LANGUAGE, LANGUAGED, SPEAKENG, EDUC, EDUCD, EMPSTAT, EMPSTATD, LABFORCE, CLASSWKR, CLASSWKRD, OCC2010, IND1990, WKSWORK2,	UHRSWORK, INCTOT, INCWAGE, INCOTHER, POVERTY, PWSTATE2.
+A detailed description of the variables is provided in the Census codebook ([here](https://usa.ipums.org/usa-action/variables/group)).
-Integrated Public Use Microdata Series (IPUMS) [doi:10.18128/D010.V8.0]([doi:10.18128/D010.V8.0) and Occupation Information Network (ONET) [doi:10.26209/MJ1461305](doi:10.26209/MJ1461305).
+- Skill codes: from Occupation Information Network (O\*NET) [doi:10.26209/MJ1461305](doi:10.26209/MJ1461305).

 ## Installation

-The R scripts are written in R 4.0.2 with the following R packages used for the analysis:
+The R scripts are written in R 4.0.2 and use the following packages:

 ### Data handling and visualisation
 - 'tidyverse', including 'readr' and 'readxl' (read data), 'tibble' (update dataframes), 'dplyr' (manipulate data), 'ggplot2' (create graphics)